Sahilchoudhary20/ISD_Choudhary_Sahil_assignment-1/README.md

 ## Strategy Pattern
 The Strategy Pattern in this application allows different service charge calculation methods for various bank account types to be defined and used interchangeably.
 Each strategy class implements a common interface, enabling flexible and maintainable code by encapsulating the calculation logic for each account type.

+## Observer Pattern
+In this application, the Observer Pattern is used to notify clients (observers) about changes in their bank accounts (subjects).
+The BankAccount class acts as the subject, managing a list of observers (clients) and notifying them of events like low balances or large transactions.
+The Client class, as the observer, receives these notifications and updates accordingly.
+The pattern ensures that clients are automatically informed of relevant account changes without directly coupling them to the bank account logic.